Hasselblad X1D vs Olympus E-520

 Studio photographers will appreciate that the Hasselblad X1D (unlike the E-520) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the E-520 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the E-520 from Olympus.
+Both the X1D and the E-520 have been discontinued, but can regularly be found used on eBay.
+The X1D was replaced by the Hasselblad X1D II, while the E-520 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Olympus websites.

 So what is the bottom line?
 Is the Hasselblad X1D better than the Olympus E-520 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.